wwalterr/traker/README.md

 ## About

-Track animes and shows premieres, seasons and episodes and integrate with Trakt.
+Track animes and shows premieres, seasons and episodes, integrates with Trakt.

 ## Built with